TedCha/spark-cluster-computer/README.md

 $ jps
 ```

-On the master node, `jps` should return:
+On the master node, `jps` should return a similar output:

 ```
-Jps
+7202 SecondaryNameNode
-NameNode
+6954 NameNode
-SecondaryNameNode
+7498 Jps
-ResourceManager
+7389 ResourceManager
 ```

-On the worker nodes, `jps` should return:
+On the worker nodes, `jps` should return a similar output:

 ```
-Jps
+3889 Jps
-DataNode
+3684 NodeManager
-NodeManager
+3514 DataNode
 ```

-Congragulations!
-You now have a working YARN cluster!
+Congragulations, you now have a working YARN cluster!

 ## Spark Installation